iRail/The-DataTank/universalfilter/interpreter/optimizer/README.md

 ----------------------

  * nested querys without dependencies
-    -> calculate the nested query only once, for the rest of the time, use the anwser !!!
+    -> calculate the nested query only once, for the rest of the time, use the answer !!!
 Need to see it as a completely independent query So, remove it from the query, execute it first.
 Then, make a new Constant and put that one back in the query.
          Why?
 You need to split the execution because we give complete subtrees to the sources.